Digital Equity and Libraries

 Illinois Office of Broadband

-Find information about the programs funded by the Connect Illinois, BEAD, and the Digital Equity Act; find grant opportunities; track broadband expansion projects impacting your community; and learn about the Broadband Advisory Council.
-You can also share your broadband or digital equity story.
+Find information about the programs funded by Connect Illinois, BEAD, and the Digital Equity Act; explore the Illinois Broadband map; find grant opportunities; track broadband expansion projects impacting your community; and learn about the Broadband Advisory Council.
+Sign up for their email newsletter to get regular updates.

 Illinois Broadband Lab